XMemo Security Modes

 Storage

-The XMemo server can decrypt for server-side semantic recall, ranking, and exports.
+The XMemo server can process memory content for server-side semantic recall, ranking, and exports.
 This is the most convenient mode, but it is not zero-knowledge.

 Deletion and DSAR

-Deletion removes memory rows and associated envelope metadata.
-DSAR exports can include plaintext because the service can decrypt on your behalf.
+Deletion removes memory rows and associated metadata.
+DSAR exports can include plaintext because the service can process memory content on your behalf.

 Keyguard mode